 - Customer data intelligence and machine learning: Increased and pervasive online usage puts traditional institutions at risk of not retaining the loyalty and engagement with their consumers.
 Hence there is a need, in the post GDPR world, of improved understanding of customer journey maps, intelligence and predictive analytics based on what consumers need, browse, search, select, purchase and engage with finance.

-- Open Banking and Asset Management: A new set of standards based APIs allows development of new 3rd party services based on data and assets held by institutions.
+- Open Banking and Asset Management: A new set of standards-based APIs allows the development of new 3rd party services based on data and assets held by institutions.
 A number of API development houses have emerged to enable competition and innovation.

 - Blockchain apps development: Blockchain use cases extend beyond cryptocurrencies into identity, data management, computation, energy distribution.
 The business model for Blockchain houses is to build ecosystems of 3rd party services leveraging distributed ledger technology.

-- Financial Inclusion: There has historically been a lack of business cases for traditional banks to include the underserved, low income demographic in emerging markets.
+- Financial Inclusion: There has historically been a lack of business cases for traditional banks to include the underserved, low-income demographics in emerging markets.
 However, financial inclusion has broadened its scope to offer commercial propositions for example international remittances as well as mobile payments, loans, insurance products for underserved sectors including farmers, women, and healthcare providers.
 Complementing current mobile money deployments, financial institutions and Fintechs are building propositions, compliant with local regulations, for these untapped markets.

-It can be argued that customer engagement, regulation and core product development should remain with the financial institution, while much of what is stated above is delivered by proven software development houses as Innovecs.
-Delivering on cost and agility, Innovecs has a proven expertise in engineering customer centric platforms and marketplaces, artificial intelligence and machine learning, identity and authentication, gamification and apps development.
+It can be argued that customer engagement, regulation, and core product development should remain with the financial institution, while much of what is stated above is delivered by proven software development houses as Innovecs.
+Delivering on cost and agility, Innovecs has proven expertise in engineering customer-centric platforms and marketplaces, artificial intelligence and machine learning, identity, and authentication, gamification and apps development.